Villawood

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Villawood has 99 active public transport stops offering a mix of train and bus services.
-These are served by 18 different routes, together facilitating 2,634 weekly passenger trips.
-The area boasts excellent transport accessibility with residents usually located 134 meters from the nearest stop.
+These are served by 18 different routes, collectively facilitating 2,634 weekly passenger trips.
+Transport accessibility is excellent, with residents typically located 134 meters from the nearest stop.
+Most residents commute outward due to Villawood's residential nature.
+Car remains the dominant mode of transport at 86%, while train usage stands at 7%.
+The average vehicle ownership per dwelling is 1.1.

 Frequently Asked Questions - Transport